-breathe (Figure 1) was designed using user-centered design (UCD) methods [18,21,22], ensuring that the input and requirements of final users of the technology (patients, caregivers, physicians) were included in the design process.
-The iterative UCD process included 11 interviews, and five usability testing and cognitive walkthrough cycles [21,22].
-The semi-structured interviews were conducted with representative end-users (adults who have asthma) to test assumptions related to the use of a monitoring system as an intervention to enhance healthy self-management behaviours and diseaserelated decision-making.
+breathe (Figure 1) was designed using UCD methods [18,21,22], ensuring that the input and requirements of final users of the technology (patients, caregivers, and physicians) were included in the design process.
+The iterative UCD process included 11 interviews and 5 usability testing and cognitive walk-through cycles [21,22].
+The semistructured interviews were conducted with representative end users (adults who have asthma) to test assumptions related to the use of a monitoring system as an intervention to enhance healthy self-management behaviors and disease-related decision making.
 These interviews employed a qualitative, ethnographic approach.
 Information was gathered and organized by extracting common themes identified by the participants.
-This initial user research provided the necessary evidence for the conceptualization and initial prototypes of the intervention which was subsequently used in usability testing and walkthroughs.
-This UCD process explored the intuitiveness of the application, identified user preferences and expectations.
-Multiple cycles of cognitive walkthroughs and usability testing allowed the breathe team to improve the design based on user feedback and observed issues, focusing on the needs of the platform's final users and avoiding the paradoxes of expertise [21].
+This initial user research provided the necessary evidence for the conceptualization and initial prototypes of the intervention, which was subsequently used in usability testing and walk-throughs.
+This UCD process explored the intuitiveness of the app and identified user preferences and expectations.
+Multiple cycles of cognitive walk-throughs and usability testing allowed the breathe team to improve the design based on user feedback and observed issues, focusing on the needs of the platform's final users and avoiding the paradoxes of expertise [21].
 The final design of the platform ensured that functionality was aligned with clinical needs and patient preferences and limitations.